3.6 Integration of young people in the labour market

 Flexicurity measures focusing on young people

 The organisation of the labour market in Belgium is a federal matter.
-The same federal legislation applies to the Flanders, but also to the French and German-speaking Communities.
+Hence, the same federal legislation applies to the Flemish, French and German-speaking Communities.
 Education in Belgium is compulsory until the age of 18.
 However, from the age of 15 a pupil can choose to combine part-time vocational schooling with a part-time job.
 In 2006, the Federal Government set up a system of financial rewards to prevent the drop-out of these part-time students (through start premiums) and to encourage companies to employ them (via internship premiums).
 Other measures protect minors from heavy job demands.
 For young people between 18 and 25 years old, specific legislation makes their entry into labour market easier: certain employers are obliged to hire a number of young people and labour costs are reduced when hiring young starters with fewer qualifications/opportunities.
 Belgium also has a youth vacation law, the legal basis of which is the Royal Regulation amending the Royal Regulation of 25 November 1991 regulating unemployment in the context of youth vacations of 13th of June 2001 (Arrêté royal modifiant l'arrêté royal du 25 novembre 1991 portant réglementation du chômage dans le cadre de vacances jeunes).
 The number of vacation days in Belgium is determined by the time you have worked the year before.
 Because young people often start work when the calendar year is almost over, this would mean they would have almost no vacation days in the year after that.
 The youth vacation law allows young people to have extra vacation in return for a small income reduction.
 Within the Belgian framework, the German-speaking Community also pursues a particular labour market policy that aims to inform and ‘activate’ people.

 Young people receive counselling and guidance services adapted to their individual situation. (e.g. individual job training in enterprises, Schnupperwochen, …) Moreover, the German-speaking Community via its autonomous arrangement with regard to education, (vocational) training and employment within the Belgian framework, strongly supports and refines the “dual-system”, which comprises education at a training centre and working as an apprenticeship in smaller or bigger enterprises at the same time.